 Not according to a federal court of appeals in Washington, D.C.
 Several years ago, in Brooks v.
 Grundmann, the court decided that the manager’s behavior was nothing more than “an isolated expression of frustration” and was insufficient to support the plaintiff’s federal race and sex hostile work environment claims under Title VII of the Civil Rights Act of 1964.

-The Plaintiff, Patricia Brooks, alleged that her male supervisor created a hostile work environment between 2005 – 2008 by yelling at and insulting her in front of colleagues, as well as throwing a notebook in her direction when he was upset with her presentation of a new project.
+The plaintiff, Patricia Brooks, alleged that her male supervisor created a hostile work environment from 2005-08 by yelling at and insulting her in front of colleagues, as well as throwing a notebook in her direction when he was upset with her presentation of a new project.